Tight Underwear Is Not Healthy – Here’s Why

 Thus, the concept of “breathable fabric” is medically justified — it helps preserve the natural defense barrier of the skin and reproductive organs.

-• Why is tight underwear considered unhealthy?
+• Why tight underwear is considered unhealthy?

 Tight underwear traps heat, restricts airflow, and increases moisture — causing infections, irritation, and fertility issues in both men and women.